Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates

-A complication with maximization of $\tilde{a}(\mathbf{x},G)$ is that while we typically know that $\sigma(G)=O(1/\sqrt{G})$ in Monte Carlo or MCMC, the exact numerical standard error depends on the integrated autocorrelation time (IACT) of the MCMC chain.
-Note that the evaluation points can, for example, be hyperparameters in the prior, where different values can give rise to varying degrees of well-behaved posteriors, so we can not expect the IACT to be constant over the hyperparameter space.
+A complication with maximization of $\tilde{a}(\mathbf{x},G)$ is that while we typically know that $\sigma(\mathbf{x},G)=O(1/\sqrt{G})$ in Monte Carlo or MCMC, the exact numerical standard error depends on the integrated autocorrelation time (IACT) of the MCMC chain.
+Note that the evaluation points can, for example, be hyperparameters in the prior, where different values can give rise to varying degrees of well-behaved posteriors, so we can not expect the IACT to be constant over the hyperparameter space, hence the explicit dependence on $\boldsymbol{x}$ in $\sigma^{2}(\mathbf{x},G)$.
 Rather than maximizing $\tilde{a}(\mathbf{x},G)$ with respect to both $\mathbf{x}$ and $G$ directly, we propose to implement the algorithm in an alternative way that achieves a similar effect.
-The idea includes stopping the evaluation early whenever the function evaluation turns out to be hopelessly low with a low probability of improvement over the current $f_{max}$.
+The approach includes stopping the evaluation early whenever the function evaluation turns out to be hopelessly low with a low probability of improvement over the current $f_{max}$.